Skip to main content

 python train_sb3_firedrake.py --env cavity --reynolds 7500 --mesh fine --algo SAC

-# Monitor training
+# Monitor training progress

 tensorboard --logdir logs/